ausomely/w2-multiplayer-support/README.md

 ## Setup:

-The following setup must take place in order to compile and run the multiplayer games.
+The following setup must take place in order to compile the multiplayer games.

 ### Protobuf:
-In order to run a multiplayer game, you must install protobuf on your machine.
+In order to compile the game and our server code, you must install protobuf on your machine.
 A link to the protobuf repository, along with instructions, can be found below:

 https://github.com/protocolbuffers/protobuf.git

 After cloning this repository, navigate to the protobuf directory and run the following commands to install it to usr:

 ./configure —-prefix=/usr

 make

 make check

 make install

 If “make check” fails, skip this step and move on to “make install”.
 If you run into issues with disk space, you can use “fquota” to look at your space usage and possibly delete any unnecessary files or clear the cache.

 Depending on where you install protobuf, it might not be part of LD_LIBRARY_PATH.
 If you installed it to your home directory, you can use the following command to solve this problem:

-LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~lib && export PKG_CONFIG_PATH=/home/usr/lib/pkgconfig && export CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH:~/include
+LD_LIBRARY_PATH=$LD_LIBRARY_PATH:\~lib && export PKG_CONFIG_PATH=/home/usr/lib/pkgconfig && export CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH:\~/include

 This command must be run on each terminal window you use, so for this reason we recommend that you add it to your .bashrc file so that you do not have to do this manually every time.

 ### Installing boost asio:
-Boost asio is also necessary to run the multiplayer games.
+Boost asio is also necessary to compile the game.
 Information on boost Casio can be found here:

 https://github.com/boostorg/asio.git